-While the water cooled, I tested the electric thermostat for the cold-start carb.
+While the water cooled in the above test, I checked the electric thermostat for the cold-start carb.
 You need to keep water out of this unit.
 In fact, the heat has to conduct through the alloy casing from the water passage to the thermo unit.
 This causes a time delay, which might explain why it's rated so low at 35 deg.C?
 On mine, 70 deg.C. water took about 30 seconds to trigger the thermo to open.
 It finally closed again as the water got down to 36 deg.C.
 The effective time delay, as heat conducts through the casing, no doubt stops it from opening and closing repeatedly.
 All very clever low-tech stuff!

 Electric thermostat for cold starting.